michaelyuen/github-search/README.md

 **ℹ️ If you find any other issues, please open an Issue!**

-## Known Limitations & Future enhancements
+## Known Limitations & Future Enhancements

 - The search is hardcoded to only query for Repository results.
 In the future, this could be expanded to support other result types.
 - The search is hardcoded to return 50 results.
 In the future, support could be added for pagination or lazy-loading.
 Also, allowing users to choose the number of results or page size could be worth considering.